robatwilliams/hills-api/README.md

 Web <abbr title="Application Programming Interface">API</abbr> providing data about the hills and mountains of Britain and Ireland.

+Use it as a convenient data source for apps and web apps, whether real or just experiments that need some data.
+You may also be interested in the [technology](#technology) that powers it.

 The data comes from the <abbr title="Database of British and Irish Hills">DoBIH</abbr> database and is used [under license](#license).
 If you use it, consider donating to the [DoBIH fund](http://www.hills-database.co.uk/downloads.html).

+## Technology

+The API accepts queries described using [GraphQL](https://graphql.org/), which provides flexibility for consumers to receive only the parts of the data they require for their particular use cases.
+The backend for the API is implemented in JavaScript and runs on Node.js.
+The API runs on serverless technologies by Amazon Web Services (Lambda, Aurora Serverless database), thus there are no dedicated servers to manage or pay for by the hour.

+The `/docs` folder on GitHub contains some more detailed technical notes, and you can of course browse the source code and run it yourself.

 ## License